 All contributions are considered to be available for unrestricted use unless specifically restricted by the donor.
-Amounts received that are designated for future periods or restricted by the donor for specific purposes are reported as temporarily restricted support.
+Amounts received that are designated for future periods or restricted by the donor for specific purposes are reported as restricted support.

-During the year ended September 30, 2015, the Agency received \$374,850 of in-kind contributions.
+During the years ended September 30, 2016 and 2015, the Agency received \$241,749 and \$374,850, respectively, of in-kind contributions.
 These contributions are reflected as contributions and operating expenses in the accompanying financial statements.